Annorbi/osTicket-prereqs/README.md

 <h2>Installation Steps</h2>

 <p>Make sure to create a ressource group and a virtual machine if you haven't done so.
-If you don't know how to do so, a link will be provided.
+If you don't know how to do so, a link will be provided for both steps.
 <p></p><a href="https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD"> How to create a ressource group.

 <p></p><a href="https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD"> How to create a virtual machine.</p>